NSoiffer/MathCAT/docs/helpers.md

 These tools will look for untranslated and translated text so make sure you convert to the key (`t`, 'ct`, or 'ot`) to be capitalized.

+Testing is very important!

+To be written...

+### Braille translators
+If you want support for a new language, you probably need to start from scratch unless the language is similar to an existing braille language.

+### Rust Developers
+`build.rs` and files in `src`

+tests
 ## Files
 MathCAT reads the following files for critical information:
 * Rules